 Here’s my review:

-One of the perks of the CIBC Infinite Aergold Visa is that they give you one free Maple Leaf Lounge Guest Pass each year.
-This is a like a $25 value and you get to act pretentious because you are part of the elite club and have special priviliges like free wifi and free drinks, free food, and comfortable seating.
+One of the perks is that you get one free Maple Leaf Lounge Guest Pass each year.
+This is a like a $25 value and you get to act pretentious because you are part of the elite club and have special privileges like free wifi and free drinks, free food, and comfortable seating.
 Personally I am quite excited to use this because I rarely get to go to fancy lounges- the voucher expires after one year of receiving it though.

-The Insurance is pretty good.
-My MBNA World Points World Mastercard does not have baggage delay insurance and although I get some great 2% cash back on it, I may consider charging my flight purchases to my Aeroplan just because of the added protection.
-Baggage delay is pretty awesome except there’s the hassle of filling out all the paper work and the worry of wondering whether the purchases you made will be considered an “essential item”.
+The insurance is pretty good.
+Baggage delay is pretty awesome except there’s the hassle of filling out all the paperwork and the worry of wondering whether the purchases you made will be considered an “essential item”.